 If you haven’t yet ridden the Shelby Farms Greenline, you’re missing a popular addition to Memphis.
 This 6.7 mile rail-to-trail extends from Tillman Road (two blocks west and north of the library on Poplar) to Shelby Farms and is a whirl of activity on the weekends.
 The paved trail is shady in spots and wide enough to accommodate two lanes of bikers.

 I ride the Greenline one Sunday afternoon (sans kids) and complete the 13-mile round-trip in about 90 minutes.
-While it is busy in spots (be sure to stay in your lane when traffic gets thick to avoid collisions), the congestion is heaviest near Shelby Farms.
+While it is busy in spots (be sure to stay in your lane when traffic gets thick), the congestion is heaviest near Shelby Farms.
 Otherwise, it’s a great way to enjoy the spring weather.